Instructions:

 An instruction is a binary pattern designed to perform a specific function.

-• The list of entire instructions is called the instruction set.
+Thank you for reading this post, don't forget to subscribe!• The list of entire instructions is called the instruction set.
 The instruction set determines what function the microprocessor can perform.

 • The execution of instructions and data flow within the Intel 8085 microprocessor involves several stages.